[ English | 中文 ]

 Register a new RPC method.

-char * mjrpc_process_str(mjrpc_handle_t *handle, const char *request_str, int *ret_code)
+char * mjrpc_process_str(const mjrpc_handle_t *handle, const char *request_str, int *ret_code)

 Process a JSON-RPC request string.